rubyr/noteible/README.md

 Noteible is a notetaking app that works on desktop, tablet, and mobile devices.
 Add, edit, and remove notes in a familiar, easy-to-use format.

+NOTE: (haha get it) This app uses `localStorage` in order to save and load previous notes.
+You cannot access notes across devices.
+There are no accounts or log-ins.

 ## Setup/Build

 1. Clone this repo.